corstian/digital-garden/_blog/2025/A critical look at Blazor.md

 Taking a step back once again to take a look at Blazors high level architectural intentions it becomes clear that it tries to be a front-end framework, but it is inseparately coupled to a server, and that is a shame.
 It is by attempting to hide this boundary - by abstracting it away - that it becomes so much more difficult to reason about what Blazor is actually doing, and where it is doing that.
 Initially I was rather enthusiastic about the idea that the server would maintain an open connection with the client.
 This - as I thought - would facilitate a new level of realtime interconnectedness and responsive applications.
 This initial enthusiasm however made way for more skepticism, as best practices around accessibility and performance seem to have been thrown out of the window.

 It might very well be the case that I am missing the point of this new technology.
 It might be that my views on software architecture are slightly old-fashioned.
-What I learned however
+One of the key aspects I had learned though